by Kenneth D. Gadow, Ph.D., and Joyce Sprafkin, Ph.D

 Admin: Individual

-The third in this series of DSM-IV-based symptom checklists, the ASI-4 can be used to evaluate 12- through 18-year-olds.
-It consists of two checklists--one completed by the teacher and one completed by the parent or anyone familiar with the teenager's behavioral and emotional functioning.
+The third in this series of DSM5 -based symptom checklists, the ASI-4 can be used to evaluate 12- through 18-year-olds.
+It consists of two checklists--one completed by the teacher and one completed by the parent or anyone familiar with the teenager's behavioural and emotional functioning.